Spinal Fracture Medications

 Unlike Tylenol/acetaminophen, an NSAID can reduce inflammation.
 It does that by blocking the body chemical that causes inflammation.
 There are plenty of over-the-counter NSAIDs to try: ibuprofen (Advil), aspirin, or Aleve.

 However, it's important to keep this in mind: some inflammation may actually be helpful in the bone healing process.
 Before starting any NSAIDs—even over-the-counter ones—talk to your doctor about if it'd be good for you.

-Again, your doctor will help you find the right medication and dosage for your pain so that you have pain relief but don't feel that your life is controlled by medications.
-It may take a while to find the best balance of medications, so be sure to talk to your doctor about how well the medications are working and any side effects you're experiencing.
+Again, your doctor will help you find the right spinal fracture medication and dosage for your pain, but don't feel that your life is controlled by spinal fracture medications.
+It may take a while to find the best balance.